CapMousse/Jet-ORM/README.markdown

 ###Modify

-To modify a model, your just need to edit the asked property:
+To modify data of a model, your just need to edit the asked property:

 `$project->name = "Not a test";`